Live Free or Die (Breaking Bad): Production

 In July 2011, series creator Vince Gilligan indicated that he intended to conclude Breaking Bad with the fifth season.
 In early August 2011, negotiations began over a deal regarding the fifth and possible final season between the network AMC and Sony Pictures Television, the series' production company.
 AMC proposed a shortened fifth season (six to eight episodes, instead of 13) to cut costs, but the producers declined.
 Sony then approached other cable networks about possibly picking up the show if a deal could not be made.
 On August 14, 2011, AMC and Breaking Bad's production team agreed to renew the series for a final 16 episodes.
 Filming began for the season on March 26, 2012.

 Following a dispute between AMC and Dish Network that led to Dish's dropping AMC as of July 1, 2012, AMC posted the episode online for streaming.
 The episode is the shortest in the series, with a runtime of approximately 43 minutes.

 Reception

 Ratings

 "Live Free or Die" was the most watched episode in Breaking Bad's history at the time, with 2.93 million viewers.

 Reviews

+Brent Koepp of Paste rated the episode a 9.4/10 stating that, "It's suspenseful and humorous, but there is a lingering sense of doom hanging over it."
+Donna Bowman of The A.V.
+Club gave the episode an A−.
+Seth Amitin of IGN gave the episode a 8.5/10 commenting that, "Hopefully we get a few episodes that aren't quite as intense mixed in, just so it drives up the ending tension even more."

-The episode was praised for the flashforward cold open and Cranston's performance.
-In 2019 The Ringer ranked "Live Free or Die" as the 23rd best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Live Free or Die" as the 23rd best out of the 62 total Breaking Bad episodes.